An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 There were a great number of spelling variations in French surnames.
 One reason for this was the wide variety of cultural influences present in France during the early development of the French language.
 The many spelling variations of the name include Leblanc, Lebland, Leblang, Le Blanc, Blanc, Blanche, Blanchet, Blancheteau, Blancheton, Blanchonnet, Blanchot, Blanchaud, Blanquet, Blancot, Bianchi, Blanchecappe, Blanchecotte, Le Blank, Blank, Blanque, Blanke, Blancke and many more.

-First found in Normandy, where this ancient family were part of the Royal House of Blois and held a family seat with lands, titles, estates and manors.
+First found in Normandy (French: Normandie), the former Duchy of Normandy, where this ancient family were part of the Royal House of Blois and held a family seat with lands, titles, estates and manors.
 Members of this family were the hereditary Barons of Bailleul of Norman Conquest fame, and who assisted Duke William of Normandy, head of the House of Blois, in his conquest of England in 1066.
 Members of this distinguished and Royal family branched to many locations throughout Europe and amongst the locations were: Silesia, Holland, Italy and Britain.

 Another 61 words(4 lines of text) are included under the topic Early Lebleu Notables in all our PDF Extended History products.